wjoeyu/CryptoKittyDex/README.md

 # Running and viewing the CryptoKittyDex Locally on the Browser

 - Install and setup Metamask extension in your Chrome browser
-- Install the dependencies with and run the local server
+- Install the dependencies with npm and run the local server
 - The CryptoKittyDex will be viewable at http://localhost:3000/

 # Code Overview